 - 7.3 Multi Collision Brake (MCB): System fitted to a vehicle that applies the brakes to prevent or mitigate a subsequent impact when a vehicle has been involved in a collision of sufficient severity.
 In response to a primary collision with or without airbag deployment, information is sent to the braking system to decelerate the vehicle with the intention to bring the vehicle to a standstill.
-It must not be possible to deactivate the MCB. - 7.4 MCB trigger signal: Signal sent from the crash detection function to the braking system during a primary collision.
+It must not be possible for the driver to deactivate the MCB.
+After a crash and the vehicle coming to a standstill it is allowed for the MCB to release in order to help first responders move the vehicle. - 7.4 MCB trigger signal: Signal sent from the crash detection function to the braking system during a primary collision.